 - To never fabricate sources and data;

-- To practice fairness in completing with peers through recognition of others’ rights to gain access to information and materials, respect for others’ right to access to facilities and equipment, and adherence to rules governing their use;
+- To practice fairness in competing with peers through recognition of others’ rights to gain access to information and materials, respect for others’ right to access to facilities and equipment, and adherence to rules governing their use;

 - To accurately represent the results of experimental, survey, and other findings; and